VictoriaMetrics/VictoriaMetrics/docs/README.md

 [VictoriaMetrics Enterprise](https://victoriametrics.com/enterprise.html) supports [Graphite Render API](https://graphite.readthedocs.io/en/stable/render_api.html) subset at `/render` endpoint, which is used by [Graphite datasource in Grafana](https://grafana.com/docs/grafana/latest/datasources/graphite/).
-It supports `Storage-Step` http request header, which must be set to a step between data points stored in VictoriaMetrics when configuring Graphite datasource in Grafana.
+When configuring Graphite datasource in Grafana, the `Storage-Step` http request header must be set to a step between Graphite data points stored in VictoriaMetrics.
+For example, `Storage-Step: 10s` would mean 10 seconds distance between Graphite datapoints stored in VictoriaMetrics.
 Enterprise binaries can be downloaded and evaluated for free from [the releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases).